dominickridgill/pneumonia_cnn/README.md

 # Pneumonia Detection Using Convolutional Neural Networks

+CNN-based classification of chest X-ray images with validation-driven overfitting mitigation

 ## Overview

 This project implements and evaluates convolutional neural network (CNN)–based models to classify chest X-ray images as **Normal** or **Pneumonia**.
 The goal is to explore how deep learning techniques can assist in medical image classification while addressing common challenges such as **class imbalance** and **overfitting**.